matrix-org/matrix-authentication-service/docs/usage/configuration.md

 The following additional resources are available, although it is recommended to serve them on a separate listener, not exposed to the public internet:

-- `name: prometheus`: serves the a Prometheus-compatible metrics endpoint on `/metrics`, if the Prometheus exporter is enabled in `telemetry.metrics.exporter`.
+- `name: prometheus`: serves a Prometheus-compatible metrics endpoint on `/metrics`, if the Prometheus exporter is enabled in `telemetry.metrics.exporter`.
 - `name: health`: serves the health check endpoint on `/health`.

 ## `database`